-Since that time, the Daikin Group in Japan has placed stickers on its refrigeration and air conditioning equipment for the Japanese market that show that fluorocarbons are being monitored.
-In accordance with the Act on Rational Use and Proper Management of Fluorocarbons went into effect from 2015, these ‘visualization' stickers have shown the global warming impact of the refrigerant used in order to encourage the recovery of fluorocarbons.
+Since that time, Daikin in Japan has placed stickers on its refrigeration and air conditioning equipment for the Japanese market that show that fluorocarbons are being monitored.
+In accordance with the Act on Rational Use and Proper Management of Fluorocarbons went into effect from 2015, these 'visualization' stickers have shown the global warming impact of the refrigerant used in order to encourage the recovery of fluorocarbons.
 These same stickers are placed on products made overseas for the Japanese market.

 We are improving the placement of stickers and designing products so that stickers are highly visible to end-users and installers and so that we can improve the recovery rate.

 The Act on Rational Use and Proper Management of Fluorocarbons went into effect in April 2015 in Japan with the aim of strengthening the prevention of fluorocarbon leaks that cause global warming.
-Accordingly, this law obligates commercial air conditioner users and owners to conduct strict management of refrigerants to ensure they do not leak during product usage.
-In response, since October 2015 we have offered the free smartphone app "Daikin Fluorocarbon Tool (Dfct)" that can identify and list equipment subject to this law just by photographing the equipment.
+Accordingly, this law obligates commercial air conditioner users and managers to conduct strict management of refrigerants to ensure they do not leak during product usage.
+In response, since October 2015 we have offered the free smartphone app "Daikin Fluorocarbon Check Tool (Dfct)" that can identify and list equipment subject to this law just by photographing the equipment.
 It also provides notifications for periodic inspections and a simple checklist menu for all equipment.

-In the Daikin Group, refrigerant recovery equipment is deployed to sales company service divisions in each country.
+At Daikin, refrigerant recovery equipment is deployed to sales company service divisions in each country.
 Regardless of differences in the laws and regulations of each country, all technicians conduct refrigerant recovery work with a strong awareness of environmental measures.

 In accordance with fluorocarbon regulations in Europe, especially in countries like France and Italy, Daikin provides training to employees and dealers as a certification course for the acquisition of national certification in gas welding and fluorocarbon handling.